tungbq/K8sHub/hands-on/jenkins-on-k8s/README.md

   - **Jenkins URL**: Input the URL with format: `http://<service-name>.<namespace>.svc.cluster.local:8080` (In my case, it is: http://jenkins-service.devops-tools.svc.cluster.local:8080)

 - Select `Test connection` for verify connection to the cluster.
 - If you get the output similar to: `Connected to Kubernetes vx.y.z`.
-Congrats, you've succesfyully connect the cluster as Jenkins agent
+Congrats, you've succesfully connect the cluster as Jenkins agent
   ![k8s-agent-ok](./assets/k8s-agent-ok.png)

 ## Run a sample job on k8s pod